TipiTapiGames/TipiTapiGames/README.md

 * [Itch Page](https://judeous.itch.io/)
 * [My Repositories](https://github.com/Judeous?tab=repositories)

-I look forward to any new game jams and full games I take part in creating.
+I look forward to taking part in any future game jams and full games.

 <!--
 **Judeous/Judeous** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.